jspahrsummers/libextobjc/README.md

  * Better variadic arguments, with support for packaging the arguments up as an array, using EXTVarargs.
  * Aspect-oriented programming, using EXTAspect.
 This feature [requires libffi](#requirements), and so is not enabled by default.
  * Block-based coroutines, using EXTCoroutine.
+ * Multimethods - methods which overload based on argument type - using EXTMultimethod.
  * Final methods – methods which cannot be overridden – using EXTFinalMethod.
  * Private methods – methods which cannot be invoked by other classes – using EXTPrivateMethod.
  * EXTDispatchObject, which forwards messages to all objects in a given array.